-We recommend that you use Enhanced IDE or ATA-2, ATA-3 and Ultra DMA hard drives be from the same manufacturer.
-In a few cases, drives from two different manufacturers will not function properly when used together.
+The system board supports Enhanced IDE or ATA-2, ATA/33 or ATA/66 hard drives.
+We recommend that you use hard drives from the same manufacturer: In a few cases, drives from two different manufacturers will not function properly when used together.
 The problem lies in the hard drives, not the system board.

 If you encountered problems while using an ATAPI CD-ROM drive that is set in Master mode, please set the CD-ROM drive to Slave mode.
 Some ATAPI CD-ROMs may not be recognized and cannot be used if incorrectly set in Master mode.
-2